Updated February 2019

 True.
 Most influencers won’t guarantee a particular ROI.
 If you find one who does, latch onto them and don’t let go.

 But most don’t.
 And that can be both a blessing and a curse.
 This post of ours goes into every ROI question you might have, but to summarize, I think the lack of a guarantee is actually a good thing.

-If you’re coming from a PPC background then you’re probably looking for numbers.
+If you’re coming from a PPC background (we wrote this post on PPC x influencer marketing ) then you’re probably looking for numbers.
 But, let me wipe the stars from your eyes for just a moment to remind you that while Google Ads give you a guarantee in terms of CLICKS, clicks are not qualified leads, and they are definitely not sales.
 If you really assess the quality of leads that come through Google Ads, you may be willing to finally admit to yourself that they are so-so at best.